25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - Method call will fail if required arguments are not passed during method call

 - Optional parameters have a default value.
 The method that has optional parameters could be called without those arguments.
-If we provide the values as arguments for optional parameters then the default values will be overridden.
+If we provide the values as arguments for optional parameters then the default values will be overridden

 - **Optional parameters must appear after all required parameters** (Error CS1737):